 Tuesday 24 & Wednesday 25 July 2018

 Monday 23 July, 9am-5pm

 Wednesday 25 July, 8.30am-10am

-Live internet bidding will be available with The Auction Room and The Saleroom.
+Live internet bidding available with The Saleroom (3% additional fee) and Invaluable (5% additional fee)